New Asphalt Driveway Care FAQ

 - If you must use a car ramp or jack stand to work on your car, place some plywood under the ramp or jack to help distribute the weight.

-Since excessive weight from heavy vehicles can cause depressions in your new driveway, it is advisable to keep vehicles such as concrete trucks, oil trucks or any large, commercial truck off your new driveway until it fully cures.
+Since excessive weight from heavy vehicles can cause depressions in your new driveway, it is advisable to keep vehicles such as concrete trucks, oil trucks or any large, commercial truck off your new driveway for 60 days.

 If you must store your camper or boat on the new driveway, place some plywood underneath the tongue jack and tires to help distribute the weight.